 Spinning is non load-bearing so reduces risk of injury

 Another advantage of cycling is that it is a non-load bearing form of exercise.
 By that we mean that your whole body is not being supported during your training as it is when for example, you run.
 The very action of sitting means that a degree of pressure is being taken off your joints, meaning there is a reduced chance of injury.

-The stationary bikes in your local gym will most probably have pre-programmed interval sessions and by following these, with gradual increases in the intensity level over time.
-If you’re using a bike outdoors the same applies.
+The stationary bikes in your local gym will most probably have pre-programmed interval sessions to follow with gradual increases in the intensity level over time.
+If you’re using a bike outdoors then the same applies.

 All you need to do is decide on which sections of your route you will cycle harder and for how long.
 Stick to the same routine and increase your intensity, using your heart rate monitor as a guide.

 What spinning classes involve: